Suzhou Anhui, China Travel Guide

 No specific vaccinations are universally due for entry, but check advisories.

 Traveler's diarrhea can occur due to diet or hygiene changes.
 Air pollution has an issue in industrial Northern Anhui.
 Heatstroke and dehydration pose risks during summer.
 Cold and flu are common in winter.
-Mosquitoes are present in warmer months.
+Mosquitoes can be found in warmer months.

 Drink only bottled, filtered, or boiled water.
 Eat well-cooked food.